 A series of collages by Vanessa Taylor.
 These are made up of plastic objects found at Freshwater West Beach, South Pembrokeshire.
 This exhibition draws attention to the issue of plastic pollution, especially in our oceans.

-Frome Town Council is committed to being single use plastic free by the 1st April 2018.
-Here you’ll find some alternatives to plastic bottles and straws, encouraging everyone to take positive steps towards moving away from single use plastic.
+Frome Town Council is committed to being single use plastic free.
+Explore our Plastic Free pages for ideas on how to take positive steps towards moving away from single use plastic.

 Walkers are Welcome

-Frome’s new plaque trail is featured.
-This walk will take you to explore the rich heritage of Frome through its buildings and the interesting people who occupied them, including figures like poet Christina Rossetti and the Duke of Monmouth, who attempted to overthrow King James II.
+This exhibition featured Frome’s plaque trail.
+This walk takes you to explore the rich heritage of Frome through its buildings and the interesting people who occupied them, including figures like poet Christina Rossetti and the Duke of Monmouth, who attempted to overthrow King James II.
 The trail follows the plaques established by the Frome Society for Local Study.

-The exhibition was part of Frome’s effort to gain Walkers are Welcome accreditation, which would mean that Frome’s public footpaths are maintained and promote footpaths and walking groups in town.
+The exhibition was part of Frome’s effort to gain Walkers are Welcome accreditation.

 Woad to This – The Cloth Trade of Frome